Ľubica

 Ľubica (Leibic, Leibitz, Любіца) is a large village and municipality in Kežmarok District in the Prešov Region of north Slovakia.
 It is now a mostly housing development district with many panel block houses.

 History

 In historical records the village was first mentioned in 1271.
-The village was formerly known as Leibitz, as a city of Czechoslovakia (1918 - 1990), and previously of Hungary (1000 - 1918).
+Before the establishment of independent Czechoslovakia in 1918, Ľubica was part of Szepes County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.
+On 27 January 1945, the Red Army dislodged the Wehrmacht from Ľubica in the course of the Western Carpathian offensive and it was once again part of Czechoslovakia.

 Martin Luther's Ninety-Five Theses were first read publicly in Ľubica in 1521 by Thomas Preisner.

 Geography

 The municipality lies at an altitude of 630 metres and covers an area of 26.421 km².
 It has a population of about 4,507 people.